santiment/academy/src/docs/products-and-plans/access-plans/index.md

 ## Sanbase

-Sanbase plans give access both to [Sanbase](/sanbae) and [Sansheets](/sansheets)
+Sanbase plans give access both to [Sanbase](/sanbase) and [Sansheets](/sansheets)

-Purchasing a plan is done from the [sanbase pricing page](https://app.santiment.net/pricing)
+Purchasing a plan is done from the [Sanbase pricing page](https://app.santiment.net/pricing)

 [Detailed description of plans](/products-and-plans/access-plans/sanbase)